gavinln/graphite-synthesize/doc/readme.txt

 7. Open a web browser to https://192.168.33.10:443

+8. Use the username & password in step 6 to login

 To install and run Diamond
-1. Go to the home directory
+1. Go to the home directory in the VM cd ~
-cd ~

 2. Clone the Diamond repository git clone https://github.com/BrightcoveOS/Diamond.git

+3. Install pre-requisites
+sudo apt-get install -y make pbuilder sudo apt-get install -y python-support python-mock cdbs

-3. Change to dirctory
+4. Change to dirctory
 cd ~/Diamond

-4. Install pre-requisites
-sudo apt-get install make pbuilder sudo apt-get install python-support python-mock cdbs

 5. Build package
 make builddeb